mat-docs/Portal.Site/docs/developer/sqlrace/parameter-data-access.md

 ### Caching PDA to Improve Efficiency
 It is advisable to reuse PDAs regardless of whether multiple parameters are in use.
+A dictionary with the parameter identifier can be used to achieve this.

 === "C#"